dhcmrlchtdj/hematite/course/6.824/course.md

         - While Paxos requires some thought to understand, it is far simpler than Raft
             - But Paxos solves a much smaller problem than Raft
         - real-world systems are derived from Paxos
-            - Chubby, Spanner, Megastore, Zookeeper/ZAB
+            - Chubby, Spanner, Megastore, ZooKeeper/ZAB
         - real-world users of Raft
             - docker, etcd, CockroachDB, RethinkDB, TiKV
         - systems can survive and continue to operate when only a minority of the cluster is active
             - do it with different assumptions, or different client-visible semantics
             - human decide，机器不知道宕机还是网络问题，但人能知道
             - allow split-brain operation (eventual consistency), such as Bayou and Dynamo
-        - raft works under all non-Byzantine conditions
+        - Raft works under all non-Byzantine conditions
             - either follow the Raft protocol correctly, or they halt
         - Raft may not preserve it across a leader change
             - the client will know that its request wasn't served, and will re-send it